Marcus Wareing: Television and other media

 Wareing was first featured on television in the Channel 4 1999 documentary series Boiling Point, during his time as Gordon Ramsay's sous chef.
 The 2000 follow-up documentary Beyond Boiling Point documents his move to Pétrus and the award of his first Michelin star.
 He was also selected as one of 13 chefs chosen to recreate Leonardo da Vinci's The Last Supper in 2003.
 The work was photographed by John Reardon, and features Wareing throwing a brie across into the air whilst standing in the place of Simon the Zealot from Leonardo's work.
 In 2006, Marcus Wareing and Simon Rimmer represented the North of England in the BBC television series Great British Menu.
 Wareing beat the Manchester-based chef to go on to the final round.
 In the final the public chose for him to cook his dessert of egg custard tart with Garibaldi biscuits for the Queen's 80th birthday banquet which was on 17 June 2006.

-He has continued to be a judge for later seasons for the Great British Menu, something which has occasionally brought him into conflict with one of the chefs Johnnie Mountain.
-He has criticized some shows in the past such as MasterChef, saying that it has inspired young chefs to chase fame on television and be lazy in the kitchen, although he has appeared on MasterChef, MasterChef: The Professionals and Celebrity MasterChef in the past.
+Wareing has continued to be a judge for later seasons for the Great British Menu, something which has occasionally brought him into conflict with one of the chefs Johnnie Mountain.
+He has criticised some shows in the past such as MasterChef, saying that it has inspired young chefs to chase fame on television and be lazy in the kitchen, although he has appeared on MasterChef, MasterChef: The Professionals and Celebrity MasterChef in the past.

-Wareing has succeeded Michel Roux Jr. on the seventh series of MasterChef: The Professionals after Roux, Jr.'s contract with the BBC was terminated for advertising potatoes.
+Wareing succeeded Michel Roux Jr. on the seventh series of MasterChef: The Professionals after Roux, Jr.'s contract with the BBC was terminated for advertising potatoes.

 Wareing has released nine cookbooks to date.
-Under his new publisher, HarperCollins, he released Marcus at Home in 2016, which spent five weeks in The Sunday Times top 10 bestseller list (cookery books), and New Classics, which was published 2 November 2017.
-Marcus Everyday was released on 31 October 2019, while his latest cookbook, Marcus' Kitchen hit shelves in October 2021.
+Under his new publisher, HarperCollins he released Marcus at Home (2016), which spent five weeks in The Sunday Times top ten bestseller list (cookery books), and New Classics (2017).
+Marcus Everyday was released in 2019 and Marcus' Kitchen came out in 2021.

-In August 2021, Wareing announced a partnership with food services and support company, Compass Group UK & Ireland.
-'Forward with Marcus Wareing' is an enhanced culinary programme that runs alongside a Level 4 Senior Culinary Chef or Level 5 Operations Departmental Manager apprenticeship, delivered in partnership with HIT Training.
-Focus areas include sustainability, diversity, mental health, mentoring and analysis of different leadership styles and outcomes.
+In 2021 Wareing partnered with Compass Group UK & Ireland. to offer Forward with Marcus Wareing – a culinary apprenticeship programme.

-In February 2022, the 10-part television series Marcus Wareing's Tales from a Kitchen Garden aired on BBC Two; which features Wareing both on his East Sussex smallholding and out in the countryside, visiting the very best of British producers, gardeners and farmers.
-A second series will air in 2023.
+In 2022 Marcus Wareing's Tales from a Kitchen Garden aired on BBC Two.
+It featured Wareing's East Sussex smallholding, as he visited British producers, gardeners and farmers.
+A second series aired in 2023.

+During December 2023, Marcus Wareing At Christmas; a ten-part festive cookery series aired on Food Network.

+During March 2024, the BBC commissioned Marcus Wareing Simply Provence; which aired on BBC2 and BBC iPlayer during May 2024.